boetiusj/hugo/content/pages/reviews.md

 **Impressed with the level of detail**\
 _7/29/14_\
 Working with the Crestwood team was great.
 After getting several estimates to get our house painted, Crestwood's was the most competitive and professional package for our home.
 We were impressed with the level of detail provided in the estimate, including reviews from clients and advice for us on what to look for in a painter.
 They prepped the house and re-shingled parts that were rotting before painting.
 They worked efficiently and completed our project in under a week.
-We are very pleased with the exterior paint and we strongly recommend them for any of your painting needs.
+We are very pleased with the exterior paint and we strongly recommend them for any of your painting needs.\
 Jennifer B.

 **Quality Work**\
 _7/10/14_\
 Quality work.
 The new door wasn't in when they painted the house and they happily came back and after it was installed.
 Also cleaned up some spots I found.
-We also added some additional work that wasn't in the original scope and it was done at a fair price.
+We also added some additional work that wasn't in the original scope and it was done at a fair price.\
 Jean M.

 > The team was professional and friendly.
 At the end of each day, the job site was cleaned and their workmanship was very good.
 They met my expectations

 **Showed up each day on time**\
 _7/1/14_\
 I can't say enough good things about Crestwood Painting!
 Prior to selecting Crestwood Painting, I saw their finished work all over my area (Plaza / Westwood / Waldo) so I had great confidence in choosing them to paint the exterior of our home.
 The entire staff was very professional, friendly, and they finished the job very quickly (Jim, who presented the bid; Mike, the owner himself came by on day one and introduced the crew; and the painting crew who showed up each day on time and paid such great attention to detail - I can't thank you guys enough for the beautiful job you did).
 I would recommend Crestwood Painting to friends, family, and neighbors based on the work ethic and final results that I can now say I have seen firsthand.
-Thanks again!
+Thanks again!\
 Ashley M.

 **Has worked for at 5 of my neighbors!**\
 _5/12/14_\
 The job went very, very well.
 This was the third time we have used Mike Kelly and his crew and we could not be more pleased with the quality and professionalism of all of them.
-Since his first job for us, I estimate he has worked for at 5 of my neighbors!
+Since his first job for us, I estimate he has worked for at 5 of my neighbors!\
 Richard B.

 **We have used Crestwood for several projects**\
 _1/21/14_\
 Crestwood crew, we have used for several projects, are on time, clean and professional.
-Have been satisfied each time.
+Have been satisfied each time.\
 Chrystal J.

 **It's clear that their goal is to get it right**\
 _12/30/2013_\
 Everyone at Crestwood Painting was a pleasure to work with.
 Jim came by my house for the initial bid and came out a second time to evaluate some comments from another painter, and was able to suggest a better (and cheaper) solution.
 His bid was right in line with my expectation (perhaps a bit under), and communication was great throughout.
 Jim even suggested a contractor for a couple small interior construction projects, which has worked out great.
 The team was prompt, courteous, professional, and clean.
 Aside from a couple closets, they painted every interior wall in my home.
 They were very flexible throughout the process, as I changed the color on a few walls after I didn't like the look of what I had initially chosen.
 They were very fair in pricing the additional work.
 Everyone was very attentive to detail and made sure the finish was excellent.
 Jim, especially, picked out many areas for touch up that I would have accepted as-is, so I felt very comfortable pointing out even the smallest of details.
 It's clear that their goal is to get it right.
 As a normal DIY'er that actually enjoys painting, I am very pleased that I chose Crestwood Painting and would absolutely recommend them.
-I am planning to have them back in the spring to bid the exterior of my home.
+I am planning to have them back in the spring to bid the exterior of my home.\
 David H.

 **Helpful, neat and prompt**\
 _10/26/2013_\
 Crestwood did a super job from start to finish.
 Working with Jim on the job bid was a pleasure - he understood exactly what we needed and all necessary items were included in the bid.
 Then, when the team showed up they were helpful, neat and prompt.
 The painting job was excellent and then they did a "walk around" (they do this with every customer) toward the end of the job to review problem areas and fix those prior to job completion - all as part of the process and as part of the initial bid.
-Great work Crestwood Painting!
+Great work Crestwood Painting!\
 Ann D.

 > The most professional tradesmen I have dealt with in my 40 years as a homeowner.

 **Great attention to detail**\
 _10/14/2013_\
-"We had a great experience with Crestwood Painting.
+We had a great experience with Crestwood Painting.
 I was impressed with the reviews on Angie's List, and by the amount of educational information on Crestwood's website.
 Everyone we worked with was extremely knowledgeable and professional, from the estimator to the owner and the whole crew.
 Our bid was reasonable compared to other bids we received.
 Crestwood did everything they said they would, and our house turned out extremely beautifully.
 Our home is 100 years old, and Crestwood knows how to work very well with older homes.
 The crew had great attention to detail - caulking and filling holes, making sure everything was cleaned up daily, and doing small extras like painting a metal railing and our rose trellises.
 They were all very pleasant and friendly.
-My neighbor made a point to come over and mention what a great job they were doing - that he'd been watching them work all week.I would absolutely recommend Crestwood Painting."
+My neighbor made a point to come over and mention what a great job they were doing - that he'd been watching them work all week.I would absolutely recommend Crestwood Painting.\
 Rick B.

 **Really appreciate it!**\
 _10/2/2013_\
 ...Just wanted to let you know what a great bunch of guys you have working for you.
 Jim let me know from the very beginning that I would get the best paint job in the city with Crestwood painting.
 Having worked with other painters in the past, I quickly found out how right he was.
 Your crew was very receptive to me, when I stopped by to check things out.
 They took the time to stop their work, get down from their ladders,and take the time to walk me around the house explaining everything they had done.
 Really appreciate it!
-Thanks Mike, Jim, and the entire Crestwood painting staff.
+Thanks Mike, Jim, and the entire Crestwood painting staff.\
 Doug P.

 > They were neat, courteous, hardworking and provided an estimate accurate to the penny.